 Active damping, targeting the resonant frequency only, remedies the resonance problem enhancing the shock isolation attribute of the mount without damaging the high-frequency vibration and noise isolation attributes of the mount.
 Figure 1 (b) depicting the transmissibility of an actively damped mount clearly shows the treatment of the resonance without increasing the transmissibility at high frequencies.

 DEICON’s Active Damping Technology for Air Isolation System effectively addresses the shortcoming of underdamped resonance leading to undesirable shock isolation, while maintaining the desired vibration and noise isolation efficiency attributes of the air mount.
-The added benefits of active damping are the ease of adjustability, adaptability, and no space and weight penalty (no need for bulky and massive components commonly used in passive damping, such as mass or auxiliary air reservoirs).
+The added benefits of active damping are the ease of adjustability, adaptability, and no space and weight penalty (no need for bulky and massive components commonly used in passive damping, such as viscous or friction dampers or auxiliary air reservoirs).

 Considering that air mounts in most isolation applications (including DEICON’s Computer Controlled Air Isolation System) are either under pressure or height regulation, the proposed active system is readily realizable with minor modifications to the existing regulating valve(s).